Frequently Asked Questions

 • Plan ahead and avoid the need to drive after getting high.

 • If you must drive, give yourself a safety margin and wait at least 3 or 4 hours if you’ve used cannabis by inhaling.
-But, because ingesting cannabis (for example, eating edibles) delays and prolongs the effects, the safety margin will need to be hours longer.
+Eating cannabis edibles delays and prolongs the effects, so the safety margin would need to be hours longer.

 • Don’t let anyone convince you to get into a car driven by someone who is high or has been drinking.

-• Don’t put others at risk because of your pot use!
+Don’t put others at risk because of your cannabis use.

 Can I get addicted to cannabis?

-For some people, however, their pot use looks a lot like an addiction.
+For some people, however, their cannabis use looks a lot like an addiction.

 Here are some of the signs: